Christina Lauren

-Christina Lauren, the combined pen name of Christina Hobbs and Lauren Billings Luhrs, is an American author duo of contemporary fiction, teen fiction and romance novels.
+Christina Lauren, the combined pen name of Christina Hobbs and Lauren Billings is an American author duo of contemporary fiction, teen fiction and romance novels.

 Career

-The pair met in 2009 while writing fanfiction online, and, in 2010, became co-authors, signing agent Holly Root from the Waxman-Leavell Literary Agency in 2011.
-In 2017, Holly Root founded Root Literary.
+The pair met in 2009 while writing fanfiction online and, in 2010, became co-authors, signing with agent Holly Root from the Waxman-Leavell Literary Agency in 2011.
+In 2017, Root founded Root Literary, which still represents Christina Lauren.

-Author of twenty New York Times Bestselling novels, their work is currently translated in over 30 languages.

-Together, they present workshops and have been speakers at events such as RT Booklovers Convention, Book Expo of America (BEA), and Romance Writers of America (RWA), and are frequent guests at San Diego Comic-Con.
-In 2024 they were invited to speak at Simon & Schuster's 100th Anniversary Celebration.
+Together, they present workshops and speak at events such as RT Booklovers Convention, Book Expo of America (BEA), and Romance Writers of America (RWA), and are frequent guests at San Diego Comic Con.
+In 2024 they were invited to speak at Simon & Schuster's 100th anniversary celebration.